velikanov/velikanov.github.io/_posts/2017-10-28-GetStartedWithJavaAndSpring-PartII-Data.md

 Sure we need to include the MySQL dependency in case to be able to interact with MySQL database.

-Let's do it inside our main POM file to share the connector between modules.
+We can do it inside our main POM file to share the connector between modules.

 <code>./pom.xml</code>
 {% highlight xml linenos %}
 {% include {{ sources_path }}/pom.xml.v1 %}
 {% endhighlight %}

-And finally we are ready to run our Scheduler application.
+And now we are ready to run our Scheduler application.

 #### Preparations